CPK Insurance

 • Commercial auto liability minimums in Maine are $50,000/$100,000/$25,000, so any company using trucks or service vehicles should verify limits before driving to jobs.

-• Maine requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for sign shops, storage sites, and contractor yards.
+• Most commercial leases in Maine require proof of general liability coverage, which matters for sign shops, storage sites, and contractor yards.

 • Coverage should be matched to the work performed, including sign installation liability insurance, commercial auto insurance for sign contractors, and workers' compensation where required.